hamishcoleman/thinkpad-ec/README.md

 will not complete.

-1. Ensure you have installed the prerequisite packages On debian, this can be done with:
+1. Ensure you have installed the prerequisite packages On Debian, this can be done with:

     ```
     sudo apt-get install build-essential git mtools libssl-dev
+    ```

+   On Fedora, you could install it with dnf:

+    ```
+    sudo dnf install git mtools
+    sudo dnf group install "C Development Tools and Libraries"
     ```

 2. Clone a copy of this repo on to your computer: